YGOPro-International/YGOPro-International-Project-Charter/README.md

 "# YGOPro-International-Project-Charter"

 The core of Ygopro International comes from the desire to fix the ygopro soruce code and give the enduser what they want.
-This project stems from the fact that The creator of ygopro not careing about the users or the rotting code base.
+This project stems from the fact that The creator of ygopro does not care about the users or the rotting code base.

 Actual Rules
 DO NO EVIL